Salmon Fishing in Pennsylvania: A Guide For Anglers

 I’ve observed salmon actively engaging with lures, flies, and even floats.
 Scientific studies on the Salmon River in New York corroborate these observations, confirming that spawning salmon do indeed feed.

-Strategies for Navigating Pennsylvania Salmon Fishing
+Strategies For Pennsylvania Salmon Fishing

 Pennsylvania anglers can approach salmon fishing through three primary avenues: shore, boat, and river fishing.